kamillionlabs/hateoflux-documentation/docs/cookbook.md

 ```
 The numbered comments in the code correspond to the following explanations:

-1. **Implementing the Interface**: The `OrderAssembler` implements the `ReactiveEmbeddingHalWrapperAssembler` with the generic types `OrderDTO` and `ShipmentDTO`.
+1. **Implementing the Interface**: The `OrderAssembler` implements the `EmbeddingHalWrapperAssembler` with the generic types `OrderDTO` and `ShipmentDTO`.
 Similarly to how the generics describe the main and embedded resource, the generics in assemblers follow the same logic.

 2. **The Method `getResourceTClass()`**: It is a technical necessity.
 It is required so empty lists can be named correctly, as the name for lists is always derived from the class type.
 The `@Relation` annotation is still honored (e.g., `OrderDTO` becomes `orders`).